Randomness Extraction in AC0 and with Small Locality: Introduction

 \subsubsection{Applications to pseudorandom generators}

-For cryptographic pseudorandom generators, we mainly adapt the approach of Applebaum \cite{applebaum2013pseudorandom}, to the $\AC^0$ setting.
-In \cite{applebaum2013pseudorandom}, Applebaum constructed cryptographically secure pseudorandom generator \emph{families} in $\NC^0$.
-His construction is based on random local functions.
+For cryptographic pseudorandom generators, we mainly adapt the approach of Applebaum \cite{applebaum2013pseudorandom}, to the $\AC^0$ setting.\ The construction of cryptographic pseudorandom generator \emph{families} in \cite{applebaum2013pseudorandom} is based on random local functions.
 Specifically, given a random bipartite graph with $n$ left vertices, $m$ right vertices and right degree $d$ (think of $d$ as a constant), and a suitable predicate $P$ on $d$ bits, Applebaum showed that based on a conjecture on random local one-way functions, the $m$ output bits obtained by applying $P$ to the $m$ subsets of input bits corresponding to the hyper edges give a distribution with high pseudo Shannon entropy.
 He then showed how to boost the output to have high pseudo min-entropy by concatenating several independent copies.
 At this point he used an extractor in $\NC^0$ to turn the output into a pseudorandom string.

 However, an extractor in $\NC^0$ needs to have a large seed length (i.e., $\Omega(n)$), thus the $\NC^0$ PRG constructed using this approach only achieves linear stretch.
 Another issue is that the $\NC^0$ PRG is actually a collection of functions rather than a single function, because the random bits used to sample the bipartite graph is larger than the output length, and is treated as a public index to the collection of functions.